Joy: Plus, they don't let people cuss anymore on TV until a certain time at night. [checks watch] Douchebags.

 - Web Comic example: Most of the jokes in The Order of the Stick, especially in the first 200 or so comics, are at the expense of Dungeons & Dragons or its publisher, Wizards of the Coast.
 Rich Burlew, the author, is a freelance game designer who mostly works for Wizards on D&D-related projects.
 An early strip based on Wizards' slightly bizarre copyright policy is actually titled Biting the Hand That Feeds Me.

 - The OOTS strip in the last three issues of Dragon magazine had the Order discover the dragon from the cover of issue 1, whose subsequent career mirrored that of the magazine itself.
-The second of these strips was titled Claw/Claw/Bite The Hand That Feeds Me (that being how a dragon's mundane attacks are listed in the first two or three editions of the game, for those who don't happen to know).
+The second of these strips was titled Claw/Claw/Bite The Hand That Feeds Me (that being how a dragon's mundane attacks are listed in the first two or three editions of the game).